 Keeping the rubber band in mind will help you ask your horse to give to the contact without creating a pulling match.

+The next tip in riding with good hands is to make sure you have correct position.
 Your hands should be positioned with your thumbs up and fingers closed gently around the rein.
 There should be a straight line from your elbow through your wrist to the bit.

 Common problems are “piano hands,” loose fingers, and holding your hands too high or too low.